miraclx/libxget-js/README.md

 - `loadData`: &lt;[LoadData](#loaddata)&gt;

 This `handler` is called immediately after metadata from URL is loaded that describes the response.
-That is, pre-streaming data from the HEAD like size (content-length), content-type, filename (content-disposition), whether or not it's chunkable (accept-ranges) and a couple of other criterias.
+That is, pre-streaming data from the GET response like size (content-length), content-type, filename (content-disposition), whether or not it's chunkable (accept-ranges, content-range) and a couple of other criterias.

 This information is passed into a handler whose return value is filed within the [store](#xgetstore) referenced by the `tag`.